AlibabaCloudDocs/dts/intl.en-US/Data Synchronization/Synchronize data between Redis databases/Synchronize data between ApsaraDB for Redis cluster instances across Alibaba Cloud
         accounts.md

 -   If you run the EVAL or EVALSHA command to call Lua scripts, DTS cannot identify whether these Lua scripts are executed on the destination database.
 During incremental data synchronization, the destination database does not explicitly return the execution results of Lua scripts.
 -   When DTS calls the SYNC or PSYNC command to transfer data of the LIST type, DTS does not clear the existing data.
 In this case, the destination database may contain duplicate data records.

-## Before you begin
+## Preparations

 Use the Alibaba Cloud account that owns the source Redis instance to log on to the [Alibaba Cloud Management Console](https://homenew.console.aliyun.com/).
 Then, perform the following steps:

 1. Create a RAM role and authorize the RAM role to access the resources of the Alibaba Cloud account.
-For more information, see [Configure RAM authorization for data migration or synchronization from a user-created database in a VPC across different Alibaba Cloud accounts](/intl.en-US/RAM-based Access Control/Configure RAM authorization for data migration from a user-created database in a VPC across different Alibaba Cloud accounts.md).
+For more information, see [Configure RAM authorization for data migration or synchronization from a user-created database in a VPC across different Alibaba Cloud accounts](/intl.en-US/RAM-based Access Control/Configure RAM authorization for data migration or synchronization from a user-created database in a VPC across different Alibaba Cloud accounts.md).

 2. Apply for a private endpoint for the source Redis instance.
 For more information, see [Enable a direct connection](/intl.en-US/User Guide/Manage instances/Network connection management/Enable a direct connection.md).